-The office is equipped with fire alarms, sprinklers, and fire extinguishers on both floors.
+The Housing Finance Agency office is equipped with fire alarms, sprinklers, and fire extinguishers on all floors.
 Instructions are posted next to each extinguisher.
 If a small fire (wastebasket size or smaller) breaks out in your area, try to extinguish it.

-If something other than a small fire breaks out (during or after business hours), evacuate the building immediately-pulling the alarm box by the stairwell doors as you leave.
+If a larger fire starts (during or after business hours), evacuate the building through the nearest stairwell immediately-pulling the alarm box by the stairwell doors as you leave.